TaygaHoshi/GW2TeamGenerator/README.md

 ### Usage:
 1. **Input file**: Browse and choose a .tsv file
 2. **Output folder**: Browse and choose a folder to save the output
-3. **Style**: In the folder you extracted the .rar file, there is a Styles file.
+3. **Style**: In the folder you extracted the .rar file, there is a Styles folder.
 4. Create a new .txt file with a name you can understand later.
 5. Create a custom team composition, one role for each line.
-For example, you can add "support, support, support" if you want teams consising of 3 supports.
+For example, you can add "support, support, support" if you want teams consising of 3 players all of which are supports.
 6. You can also use the *Default values*.
 7. **Reroll count**: Enter a positive number.
 I wouldn't go over 5000 for less than 20 players.
 If you go too high, the program will stop working.